Module I Courses, Fall, Junior Year

 NR353 Dimensions of Health Assessment (1 unit)

 This nursing course prepares the nursing major to become adept at utilizing the nursing process for assessment of the client as well as the importance of accurate and thorough history taking.
-A clinical laboratory component is included with this course.
+A laboratory component is included with this course.

 $35.00 Lab Fee